stiglers-eponym/BeamerPresenter/INSTALL.md

 When installing BeamerPresenter you need to choose a PDF engine from MuPDF, Poppler, and Qt PDF.
 Enabling multiple PDF engines at compile time is also possible with some limitations (see below).

-* Qt PDF only supports a small subset of the features available with Poppler and MuPDF.
-Missing features include links, page labels, document outline, slide transitions, videos, and sounds.
+* Qt PDF only provides a small subset of the features available with Poppler and MuPDF.
+Missing features include links, page labels, document outline, slide transitions, animations, videos, and sounds.
-* Compiling with Qt PDF can be simpler because you do not need any external libraries besides Qt.
-Qt PDF is only available in Qt >= 5.10 (for Qt 5) or Qt >= 6.3 (for Qt 6).
+* Compiling with Qt PDF can be simpler if Qt PDF is available on you system, because you do not need any external libraries besides Qt.
+Qt PDF is only available in Qt >= 5.10 (for Qt 5) or Qt >= 6.3 (for Qt 6), but the way how it is included here is probably only compatible with Qt >= 5.14 or Qt >= 6.3.
+Even Qt pacakges with compatible versions do not necessarily include Qt PDF.
 * MuPDF produces a much larger package size compared to Poppler: 37MB instead of 1.3MB in Arch Linux in default configuration
     * MuPDF is statically linked
     * MuPDF contains about 30MB of fonts that end up in the executable by default